jeromeguillaume/kong-plugin-soap-xml-handling/README.md

   - `soap-xml-response-handling` with `Forward Proxy Advanced` plugin:
     - Added a control to avoid a Lua exception when `get_raw_body()` is called: it happens when the `Forward Proxy Advanced` and `soap-xml-response-handling` plugins are configured simultaneously on the same service or route
     - Added a topic in `Known Limitations` section
-  - Error management
+  - Enhanced the error management:
-    - Changed the fault message
+    - Able to customize the Fault code and the Fault message (by using a stylesheet transformation)
-    - Forced the Http status code to 500 in the event there is an error
+    - Forced the Http status code to a default 500 in the event there is a plugin error or an upstream server error (4XX or 5XX)